scottstanie/scottstanie.github.io/_posts/random/2017-01-15-mpl-triangle.md

 2. Shunning lifestyle in favor of 15 hour work days
 3. Arguably not concerned with any "craft" or getting recognized outside of the IB world

-Some might say that there is an achievement portion involved in this, especially for those who do it more for the competition, but there's not a better example of a sacrifice of lifestyle for money.
+Some might say that there is an achievement portion involved in this, especially for those who do it more for the competition, but there's not a better example of a sacrificing lifestyle for money.

 ![Starving Artist](/images/starving-artist.jpg)